Los Verdes Seniors Golf Club

 4. Aeration Holes: Through the Green, a ball that comes to rest in or on an aeration hole may be lifted without penalty, cleaned and dropped, as near as possible to the spot where it lay but not nearer the hole.
 On the putting green, a ball that comes to rest in or on an aeration hole may be placed at the nearest spot not nearer the hole that avoids the situation.

-5. Distance Measuring Devices: that measure distance only are allowed for all play in Los Verdes Seniors Tournaments.
+5. Distance Measuring Devices: that measure distance only are allowed for all play in Los Verdes Seniors Tournaments per USGA Rule 4.3.
+(Not allowed - measuring elevation changes)

 6. Winter Rules: Winter Rules shall be in effect when declared by the Tournament Chairmen.
 A ball may be lifted cleaned and placed within 6 inches no nearer the hole.